Maryland vacation rental tax guide

 What charges are taxable?

 In Maryland, the entire charge for accommodations is taxable.
-This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.
-Cancellation fees are not subject to sales tax.
+This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc.

 Are guests ever exempt from taxes?